 Payment Settings (2) is the next stop.
-Collecting payments for what you’re selling is important if the goal is actually to make money.
-The default and easiest payment method setup process involve simply using Shopify Payments.
-However, depending on your country, you might find accepting third-party payment providers useful, or Shopify Payments may not be available at all.
+Collecting payments for what you’re selling is essential if the goal is actually to make money.
+The default and most accessible payment method setup process involve simply using Shopify Payments.
+However, depending on your country, you might find accepting third-party payment providers applicable, or Shopify Payments may not be available at all.

 Click Complete account setup (A) to get things hooked up.
 Then, depending on the Shopify plan you choose (we’ll cover that later), the processing fee (B) will be displayed here, too.
 Lastly, if you only want to accept certain cards with Shopify Payments, click Manage (C).

-Making sure Taxes (4) are collected properly is critical to running a legal e-commerce business.
+Ensuring Taxes (4) are correctly collected is critical to running a legal e-commerce business.
 Taxes will vary by state, and some states have different rules than others.
-All I can reasonably do here is make sure you’re considering this and that taxes are properly set up.
+All I can reasonably do here is make sure you’re considering this and that taxes are correctly set up.

 The Plan (5) you choose controls some things about your store, but many of the features will be the same across plans.
 Most specifically, our dropshipping store will be most affected by the credit card processing fee.
 The higher the Shopify plan, the lower the Shopify Payments processing fee is.
 So I recommend starting with the lowest plan ($29/month).

-The Billing (6) section will cover any charges your store accrues through the plan you choose, as well as any add-ons implemented or themes purchased.
+The Billing (6) section will cover any charges your store accrues through the plan you choose and any add-ons implemented or themes purchased.
 Here you can set whether you’d like to pay these things using your Shopify Balance–the reeve you receive for sales, after transaction fees.
-If your balance isn’t enough or isn’t used at all, the credit card on file will be used to pay for things.
+If your balance isn’t enough or used at all, the credit card on file will be used to pay for things.
 So this is where you’ll set that, too.

 Cost: $29 after 14-day trial.